 SELECTED BIBLIOGRAPHY

-MIAMI BEACH ARTS AND CULTURE, No Vacancy Winner of Juror’s Choice Award: Antonia Wright & Ruben Millares, Patria y Vida, December 2022.
+Miami Beach Arts and Culture, Winner of Juror’s Choice Award: Antonia Wright & Ruben Millares, Patria y Vida.

 Moreno, Sarah, “An art project to donate to Cubans on the island,” El Nuevo Herald, January 2022.